timemod/cbsots/README.md

 ```

 The first argument (`"tscode.rds"`) specifies the name of the rds file
-were the timeseries coding is stored.
+where the timeseries coding is stored.
 The file does not have to exist
 yet.
 If it does not exist, then the file is created when the timeseries
 coding is saved.